walkerlab-uic/walkerlab-uic.github.io/people.md

 <img src="https://walkerlab-uic.github.io/pictures/Miles.jpg" alt="Miles" width="200"/>

-Miles is a senior at UIC pursuing a degree in Biomedical Engineering.
+Miles has been with us for a little over a year and is now a senior at UIC pursuing a degree in Biomedical Engineering.
 His work in the lab has focused on various subjects, but his primary efforts are developing and maintaining Semblans, a C++ package to efficiently and thoroughly process short-read data in transcriptomes.
 [Click here to check it out](https://github.com/gladshire/Semblans).

 ## Former Lab Members

 ### Vaishnavi Vanamala

+Vivi worked on her BME 398 project in the lab, developing Python programs to summarize and manipulate phylogenetic trees.

 ### Pratiti Bandyopadhyay

+Pratiti was an undergraduate student in the lab who completed her senior thesis with us.
+Her research focused on applying computational methods to the Caryophyllales.
+Pratiti then completed the postbacc program in this lab along with the lab of [Dr. Alex Shingleton]( https://bios.uic.edu/profiles/shingleton-alexander/) and is now pursuing her graduate degree at the University of Zurich.

 ### Josh Lee